richie0866/Rostruct/README.md

 ```

 ### Option 2: From releases
-* Locate the latest release of Rostruct from the [Releases page](https://github.com/richie0866/Rostruct/releases/latest)
+* Locate the latest release of Rostruct from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest)
-* Copy the URL of the `Rostruct.lua` asset (ends with `/releases/download/TAGNAME/Rostruct.lua`)
+* Right-click the `Rostruct.lua` asset and copy the URL (ends with `/releases/download/TAGNAME/Rostruct.lua`)
 * Use Rostruct in your code with `game.HttpGetAsync`!
 ```lua
 local Rostruct = loadstring(game:HttpGetAsync(".../releases/download/TAGNAME/Rostruct.lua"))()
 ```

+> Finding a way to load the latest Rostruct release automatically is not recommended, as updates can change functionality at any time.
+Instead, use Option 1 or Option 2, and Watch this repository to be notified of new releases.